Saint John Airport: Overview

-Saint John Airport was officially opened on 8 January 1952, although several aircraft — including at least one scheduled flight — had already landed at the airport by then.
+Saint John Airport was officially opened on January 8, 1952, although several aircraft, including at least one scheduled flight, had already landed at the airport by then.
 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
-CBSA officers at this currently can handle aircraft with no more than 120 passengers.
+CBSA officers at this location can handle aircraft with no more than 120 passengers.

 Part of the National Airports System, it is owned by Transport Canada and operated by Saint John Airport Inc.